 Featured Online Master’s in Criminal Justice

-- Online Master’s in Criminal Justice Degree: Embark on earning an online master’s in criminal justice degree, and take your criminal justice career to the next level.
-Capella University‘s curriculum will expand your skills and knowledge of all the facets involved in working with courts, corrections, and policing.
+- Master of Science in Criminal Justice: Capella University‘s curriculum will expand your skills and knowledge of all the facets involved in working with courts, corrections, and policing.
 Taking the theoretical knowledge gained through the coursework, you can confidently apply that knowledge while working with individuals, groups, and communities.

 - Master of Science in Criminal Justice: Preparing future leaders of law enforcement disciplines is the goal of this graduate program offered at Kaplan University.
 The online program has four specializations that students can choose, including corrections, global issues, law, and leadership and executive management.
 The program involves 55 total program credits, with 30 from core classes, and 25 from specializations courses.

 - Master of Arts in Criminal Justice: This Keiser University degree program is to encourage independent learning of each student and to prepare them to use their skills to improve the criminal justice field.
 Their system teaches the strengths of using data and research to assess a unit’s ability to provide necessary services to their people.
 This ability to evaluate will be the skill used in the workplace in order to bring out effective improvements to all aspects of the criminal justice system.

 - Master of Science in Criminal Justice: Understanding of the criminal justice system is heightened by this program at Everest University Online.
 It covers theory, research and analysis, policy and administration.
 Completion of curriculum requirements will prepare a graduate for leadership positions in the criminal justice field.
 Students can also increase specific education of several fields that may interest them, such as criminal justice administration, corrections, juvenile justice, drug abuse, and abuse counseling.